Moms Who Can't Breastfeed Can't Breastfeed?

 how unhealthy it was to stop breastfeeding, even though they knew how I

 had struggled.
-Even our paediatrician when he asked if Donovan was still
+Even our pediatrician when he asked if my baby was still

 being breastfed said that most mothers give up too fast!
 I felt